ningowo/Mini-Programs/README.md

   ROLL AGAIN or

   HOLD.
 (The sum of all rolls is added to the player’s score, and it becomes the other player’s turn.)

+## 2. Tic-Tac-Toe
+**I think my program is really simple and concise :)**

+Write a program that will allow two users to play tic-tac-toe.
+The program should ask for moves alternately from player X and player O.
+The players enter their moves by entering the position number they wish to mark.
+After each move, the program displays the changed board.
+A sample board con-figuration is

+X 	X 	O

+4 	5 	6

+O 	8 	9